top of page

 Trademarked Status:

-Certifications with trademarked titles such as the IUSCA IQF Level 4 Certified Strength and Conditioning Practitioner® demonstrate legal protections and signify professionalism.
+Certifications with trademarked titles such as the IUSCA IQF Level 4 Certified Strength and Conditioning Practitioner® demonstrate legal protections and signify the highest levels of professionalism in S&C.

 Level 4 Red (1).png